Skip to the content.

 kubectl is a command line tool for communicating with a Kubernetes API server.
 You can use kubectl to create, inspect, update, and delete Kubernetes objects.

-Docker keeps its original function.
-What changes is that when Kubernetes configures a Pod, it sends instructions to the kubelet of the selected worker node with instructions for Docker to start (or stop) a container with the given specification. kubelet, in turn, continues collecting information from Docker and its containers and aggregating all this information in the master.
-The big difference here is that all of this happens in an automated way, without the need of an administrator having to do all this configuration and information gathering manually.
+Containerd serves as the core container runtime.
+When Kubernetes configures a Pod, it sends instructions directly to the kubelet of the selected worker node, which communicates with containerd through the Container Runtime Interface (CRI) to start (or stop) a container with the given specification. kubelet, in turn, continues collecting information from containerd and its containers and aggregating all this information in the control plane.
+The big difference here is that all of this happens in an automated and efficient way, with direct communication between Kubernetes and the runtime, without the need of an administrator having to do all this configuration and information gathering manually, and without requiring intermediate compatibility layers.

 Kubernetes’ main objects